-To make KGQA more applicable in realistic application scenarios, researchers have shifted their attentions from simple questions to complex questions .
+To make KGQA more applicable in realistic application scenarios, researchers have shifted their attentions from simple questions to complex ones .
 Knowledge graph multi-hop question answering is a challenging task which aims to seek answers which is multiple hops away from the topic entity in the knowledge graph.
 For example, the question ``Who directed the films which [Martin Lawrence] acted in?'' is a complex multi-hop question which requires a relational chain (starred\_actors, directed\_by) which has multiple relationships to arrive at the corresponding answers.
 This task is a relatively complex task compared with its simple counterparts due to the multi-hop relations retrieval procedure \cite{yunshilan2021surveyQA} which requires more than one KG fact in the inference.

-Previous approaches \cite{dong2015CnnQA,BerantsemanticparsingQA,pullnet,srn,yuhang_svm,yuhang_csvm} for handling complex question answering construct a specialized pipeline consisting of multiple semantic parsing and knowledge graph answer retrieving modules to complete the KGQA task.
-However, they mostly have several drawbacks and encounter various challenges.
+Previous approaches \cite{pullnet,srn,dong2015CnnQA,yuhang_svm} for handling complex question answering constructed a specialized pipeline consisting of multiple semantic parsing and knowledge graph answer-retrieving modules to complete the KGQA task.
+However, most have several drawbacks and encounter various challenges.
 We summarize these challenges as follows:

-\textbf{Unexpected Relation Type Recognition.} As the first step of KGQA, a semantic parser of most existing methods suffers from low accuracy in recognizing the correct relational type implied in questions, which hinders downstream answering reasoning.
+\textbf{Unexpected Relation Type Recognition.} As the first step of KGQA, a semantic parser of most existing methods performs with poor accuracy in recognizing the correct relational type implied in questions, which hinders downstream answering reasoning.
 For example, as shown in Fig.\ref{graph_example}, let us consider questions where the topic entity and answer are connected by a multiple-hop reasoning chain, e.g., ``Who acted in the movies directed by the director [Martin Lawrence]?''.
 To answer this type of question, the related two facts (Martin Lawrence, directed\_by\_reverse) and (A Tine Line, starred\_actors\_reverse, Gone Fishin) help derive the answers within the neighborhood of the topic entity [Martin Lawrence].
 Typically, these methods are prone to encounter incorrect relational reasoning ($AB \rightarrow AC$) when we mistake the unexpected relational chain (starred\_actors\_reverse, written\_by) for the expected relational chain (starred\_actors\_reverse, directed\_by\_reverse).
 Thus, it is necessary to optimize relational semantics parsing for more accurate user intention recognition.